 Commercial Competition – Styles

 The following descriptions apply to all the mead styles, except where explicitly superseded in the sub-category guidelines.
-This introduction identifies common characteristics and descriptions for all types of mead, and should be used as a reference whenever entering or judging mead.
+This introduction identifies common characteristics and descriptions for all types of mead and should be used as a reference whenever entering or judging mead.

-Commercial Mead Characteristics
+Commercial Mead Characteristics Sweetness

 Mead may be still or sparkling.
-Still meads do not have to be totally flat; they can have some very light bubbles.
+Still, meads do not have to be totally flat; they can have some very light bubbles.
 Sparkling meads may have a character ranging from mouth-filling to an impression akin to Champagne or soda pop.
-Bubbles should be short lived.
+Bubbles should be short-lived.

 Mead may be categorized as hydromel/session, standard, or sack strength.
-Strength refers to the alcohol content of the mead (and also, therefore, the amount of honey and fermentables used to make the mead).
+Strength refers to the alcohol content of the mead (and also, therefore, the amount of honey and fermentable used to make the mead).
 Stronger meads can have a greater honey character and body (as well as alcohol) than weaker meads, although this is not a strict rule.
 All meads should be well balanced.

 Special Ingredients and Identifiers

 Some types of honey have a strong varietal character (aroma, flavor, color, acidity).
 If a honey is unusual, additional information can be provided to judges as to the character to be expected.
 Different sub-styles may include fruit, spice, malt, etc. Judges may need to understand the ingredients that provide a unique character in order to properly evaluate the mead.
 Regardless of honey variety, or special ingredients, all meads should be well balanced.